22 May Say Hello to Another New Chase Hyatt Credit Card

 I couldn’t take it!
 I just had to have another 2 free nights and 5,000 Hyatt points after adding an authorized user!
 I couldn’t eat, I couldn’t sleep, and I couldn’t even use the bathroom until I had my hands on that card again!
 Ok, a bit of an exaggeration, but you get it – I wanted the card again and did not want to wait, considering I have a redemption in mind that I want to secure ASAP!

 Great question!
-This rule means most Chase cards are off limits to those of us who have opened more than 5 cards in the past 2 years, but there are a few Chase cards that this rule DOES NOT apply to (yet?)!
+This rule means most Chase cards are off limits to those of us who have opened 5 cards or more in the past 2 years, but there are a few Chase cards that this rule DOES NOT apply to (yet?)!

 The Chase Hyatt card happens to be one of those cards that does not fall under the tyranny of Chase 5/24!